Champa–Đại Việt War (1471): Background

 The Cham and the Vietnamese had a long history of conflict.
 In the course of their wars, peace often coincided with economic exhaustion, with the antagonists rebuilding their economies just to go to war again.

 When fighting resumed in 1471, the Champa kingdom found itself weakened and isolated.
 It had experienced numerous civil wars and, at one point, had five different rulers.
 Because of the Cham's earlier attack on Angkor, the Khmers ignored their request for assistance when Đại Việt invaded.
 After an expedition to Champa in 1446, Vietnamese efforts to hold the Cham king as a vassal quickly failed and relations between the two kingdoms deteriorated.

-From the mid-15th century onward, Champa's power factually waned.
-No Vijaya Champa inscription or document survives after the last, which was erected in 1456, but this may have been due to the destruction of the mandalas in 1471 by the Vietnamese.
+From the mid-15th century onwards, Champa's power steadily waned.
+No Vijaya Champa inscription or document survives after 1456, but this might have been due to the destruction of the mandalas in 1471 by the Vietnamese.
 The incompletely-studied decline of Champa, as historian Michael Vickery has asserted, must be pieced together from Vietnamese and Chinese histories and competently restudied.

 According to the Ming Shilu, the Dai Viet launched a preliminary incursion into Champa in 1461, which forced the king's younger brother Mo-he-pan-luo-yue (摩訶槃羅悅) to flee to the mountains.
 The ruling king was Pan-luo-cha-quan (槃羅茶全), Panlotchatsuen (in Jesuit Notice Historique Sur la Cochinchine) or Trà Toàn, who allegedly reigned from 1460 to 1471 until he was captured by the Dai Viet.

-The Cham also requested that Ming China intervene and help bring the Vietnamese back in line by force and demarcate the border between Champa and Vietnam.
+The Cham also requested intervention from Ming China and help bringing the Vietnamese back in line by force and demarcating the border between Champa and Vietnam.
 China, however, only verbally rebuked the Vietnamese for their incursion, as the Ming Chinese sought to preserve trade and border security rather than continue expansion.
 The Vietnamese ignored the rebuke and proceeded with their plan to destroy their rival.

 The new Emperor of Dai Viet, Lê Thánh Tông, was a Confucian student.
-One of his key goals in diplomacy was fostering a Sinocentric worldview among Southeast Asian states; he wanted to get rid of formal connection with other Southeast Asian kingdoms in a revolutionary effort to transform his kingdom from an 'eclectic Southeast Asian aristocratic model' to the bureaucratic one based on Ming China's institutions.
+One of his key goals in diplomacy was fostering a Sinocentric worldview among Southeast Asian states; he wanted to get rid of formal connection with other Southeast Asian kingdoms in an effort to transform his kingdom from an 'eclectic Southeast Asian aristocratic model' to the bureaucratic one based on Ming China's institutions.
 His focus on relations with Champa was "to bring civilization (Sinitic-leaning) to whom he considers uncivilized".

 To achieve his plan of overthrowing Champa, Thánh Tông spent years preparing the military, stockpiling provisions, and escalating incidents and animosity toward the Cham.
-These efforts included mobilization of huge manpower forces and in particular, the gunpowder unit, significantly drawn from the Ming model.
+These efforts included mobilisation of huge manpower forces and in particular, the gunpowder unit, significantly drawn from the Ming model.
 Special emphasis was placed on weapons, transportation, and communications.
-Finally, Thánh Tông amplified and exaggerated Cham raids in his reports to the Ming, choosing them as pretexts for war against Champa.
+Finally, Thánh Tông amplified and exaggerated Cham raids in his reports to the Ming, highlighting them as pretexts for war against Champa.